Table Of Contents

 Cloud agnostic vs. cloud native isn’t an either-or situation.
 “There is no reason to pick one or the other, as most cloud native applications are also cloud agnostic,” says Bailey.

-Cloud agnostic solutions are ideal for businesses that want to avoid having cloud vendor lock-in and need to reduce their risk of downtime.
-This is a concern for organizations as some cloud providers may increase prices; having the flexibility to make a switch when necessary is key.
+Cloud gnostic solutions are ideal for businesses that want to avoid cloud vendor lock-in and reduce their risk of downtime.
+Some cloud providers may increase prices, which can be a concern for organizations; having the flexibility to make a switch when necessary is key.

 There are several aspects to consider when thinking about a cloud agnostic vs. cloud native approach — and it’s vital to align with the plan established by your organization’s cloud strategy.
 For many companies, cost is an important deciding factor.